balanced/balanced-docs/overview/rev1/guides/disputes.rst

 fight the dispute on your behalf directly with the credit card provider.
 The following types of documentation can help you win a chargeback:

-.. cssclass:: list-noindent

-  - \- Tracking information for goods that are physically delivered, such as a Fedex/UPS tracking number, etc.
+- Tracking information for goods that are physically delivered, such as a Fedex/UPS tracking number, etc.
-  - \- A PDF of any email exchanges between yourself and the customer where you remind them of the initial charge
+- A PDF of any email exchanges between yourself and the customer where you remind them of the initial charge
-  - \- Receipts of purchase emailed to the cardholder upon completion of the purchase process
+- Receipts of purchase emailed to the cardholder upon completion of the purchase process

 This information may be provided only in the following formats:

-.. cssclass:: list-noindent

-  - \- pdf
+- pdf
-  - \- docx
+- docx
-  - \- jpg
+- jpg

 Even if a customer agrees to cancel the chargeback, Balanced recommends submitting documentation of transaction fulfillment so the dispute is contested